emoncms/task/readme.md

 The aim of the Task Module is to run the tasks automatically when they are enabled and it is the time to do so.
 The script *tasks_cron.php* is the one that runs them.
 It is intended to be a cron job (Linux) or a scheduled task (Windows) so that the schedule can be run periodically.
 ```
-sudo sed -i '$a 1 * * * * root php /var/www/emoncms/Modules/tasks/tasks_cron.php' /etc/crontab
+sudo sed -i '$a */1 * * * * root php /var/www/emoncms/Modules/tasks/tasks_cron.php' /etc/crontab
 ```
 This assumes your emonCMS installation is in `/var/www/emoncms`.
-The cron job checks every 1s (or different if $task_cron_frequency defined in settings.php) for tasks that need to be run.
+The cron job checks every 5s (or different if $task_cron_frequency defined in settings.php) for tasks that need to be run.
 Note: ensure permissions for lockfile are 666
+Note*: when setting up the cron job it is better to change the root user to the same one that runs the server, in linux systems it normally is www-data

 ## ToDo list
 - Redis support